A 3-Step Guide To Teach Students How To Time Block 🗓️

 By the end, you’ll have a practical understanding of how to teach time blocking, recognize its importance, and be equipped with actionable steps to implement this valuable executive function skill.

-But first, what is time blocking, and how is it different than using a calendar?
+But first, what is time blocking, and how is it different than using a calendar?👇

-What is time blocking?
+What is Time Blocking?

 Time blocking is a time management technique where you schedule specific blocks for different tasks or activities throughout your day.

 Instead of working from a general to-do list, you assign each task to a particular time slot, helping you stay focused and prioritize your work.
-For example, time blocking for a high school student might look like this:

 3:30 - 4:00 PM: Unwind/Free time (relax, snack, or brief screen time)